Code-Institute-Submissions/mtopircean-project2/README.md

 * under 380px height: additional styling and resizing done on modals.
 * min resolution tested was for iPhone SE.

-General approach was to browse the different sizes with a step by step approach, and where needed, to operate the required changes.
+General approach was to modify the different screen sizes with a step by step approach, and where needed, to operate the required changes.

 ## Testing and Validation